 Q: How do I learn more about Cloud-based Load Testing?

-A: Watch this video, or check out the Cloud-based Load Testing blog here.
+A: Watch this video, or check out the Cloud-based Load Testing blog.

 Q: Do I need anything to load test in the cloud with Visual Studio Ultimate 2013?

 A: Yes, you'll need Update 4 or Update 5 installed.
-Download this version here.
+Download this version.

-A: To continue load testing after the trial, you'll need an active and valid Visual Studio Enterprise 2015 license or Visual Studio Ultimate 2013 license.
-Learn more about licensing here.
+A: To continue load testing after the trial, you'll need an active and valid Visual Studio Enterprise 2017 or 2015 license, or a Visual Studio Ultimate 2013 license.
+Learn more about licensing.

 Q: Can I run cloud-based load tests on any app, even behind a firewall?

 A: Yes, you can load test apps or sites that are only available to your company, like internal or pre-release apps, staging or preproduction deployments.
-To learn more, see Load testing applications behind a firewall using Trusted IP
+To learn more, see Testing private and intranet applications using cloud-based load testing.

 Or, you can run a load test locally using Visual Studio.